microprediction/precise/README.md

 # precise

-Online covariance, correlation and precision matrix computations
+A collection of autonomous, online covariance, correlation and precision matrix estimators.

 ## Install